-When kids have sensory issues with clothing it can be overwhelming, confusing, and exhausting.
-Learn why they may have a sensory sensitivity and how you can help them!
-Plus, ideas for sensory friendly clothing.
+Clothing sensory issues can be exhausting!
+Learn why kids may have a sensory sensitivity, how to help your kid who refuses to wear clothes, get ideas for sensory friendly clothing.

-I’m standing in the kitchen trying to enjoy the hot coffee that just spit out of my Keurig and I wince when I hear my son, Isaac, crying in the distance.
-I realize that makes me sound like a horrible uncaring parent, but I know why he’s crying before my foot even hits the first step to see what’s the matter.
+I’m standing in the kitchen trying to enjoy the hot coffee that just spit out of my Keurig and I wince when I hear my son, crying in the distance.
+As a pediatric occupational therapist I know it’s because of sensory issues with clothing.

-I bend down in front of him and tell him to take a deep breath, as I finally understand what he’s repeating through his tears, “I can’t wear pants, I hate the way they feel on my legs.”
-Any compassion I was previously lacking is now quickly present.
-I give him a tight hug because he loves that, and then I say, “Don’t worry, we’ll work it out.”
+I bend down in front of him and tell him to take a deep breath, and then he says, “I can’t wear pants, I hate the way they feel on my legs.”
+I give him a tight hug, (which is calming proprioceptive input to his sensory system) and then I say, “Don’t worry, we’ll work it out.”

 Does my Child Have Sensory Issues with Clothing?